paulovn/aiml-chatbot-kernel/README.rst

   some instructions, and ``%lsmagics`` to show the current list of defined magics (magics have autocompletion and contextual help).

-The `examples`_ directory contains a few notebooks showing some of the provided functionality.
+The `examples` directory contains a few notebooks showing some of the provided functionality.
+They can also be seen with `online Notebook viewer`_ (note that, as said above, they will look slightly different than in a running kernel).

 AIML